 Nevertheless, it doesn’t matter as it’s effortless to make hard d partitions.
 You can make use of apps like EaseUS Partition Master Free or can do it natively using Disk Management.
 Here I will be providing you step by step tutorial of how to make a partition on your Windows 10 PC.

 Note: Before starting, it’s better to backup all your data to another storage device — step by step tutorial for backup here.

 How to Create and Manage Hard Drive Partitions on Windows 10

 Here we will use the Disk Management tool to create, extend or shrink, create a new partition in Windows 10.
-Next, we will use software to do the same thing, and figure out which is easier.
+Next, we will use software to do the same thing, and figure out which is more comfortable.

 - Disk Management

 - Extend or Shrink volume

 - Create a new partition

 Note: Make sure to always backup data before using these tools.
 If you end up deleting partitions, the data cannot be retrieved.